Revolutionary-Games/Thrive/doc/working_with_translations.md

 the translation system.
 This means that `LocalizedString` and the builder variant (for building strings out of segments) **should not** be converted to a string any earlier than just when passing to the GUI for display.
 Otherwise the string can no longer react to translation changes.
+The GUI handling class should react to `NotificationTranslationChanged` events in their `_Notification` method, and reapply the text to the GUI from the `LocalizedString` objects.
+This way the game can immediately react to the user changing the selected language.
 For example auto-evo results text goes as far as to even write the `LocalizedStringBuilder` object to the game saves so that language can be changed after loading a save and the results text will still update correctly.

 A more advanced use case of `LocalizedString` is when placeholders are used.
 Placeholders